France and Jordan

 France and Jordan are united through ties of friendship and trust.
 We share very similar views on many regional and international issues.
 We hold close and detailed dialogue, as seen through our regular high-level bilateral meetings:

-On 21 June, the Minister of Foreign Affairs and International Development, Mr Laurent Fabius, travelled to Jordan as part of a regional tour to discuss possibilities to restart the Israeli-Palestinian peace process.
+On 21 June 2015, the Minister of Foreign Affairs and International Development, Mr Laurent Fabius, travelled to Jordan as part of a regional tour to discuss the possibilities of relaunching the Israeli-Palestinian peace process.
 On that occasion, he met with King Abdullah II and Deputy Prime Minister Nasser Judeh.

 Visits to Jordan

-- 21 June 2015: Mr Laurent Fabius, Minister of Foreign Affairs and International Development
+21 June 2015: Mr Laurent Fabius, French Minister of Foreign Affairs and International Development

-- 19 July: Mr Laurent Fabius, Minister of Foreign Affairs and International Development 2013
+19 July: Mr Laurent Fabius, French Minister of Foreign Affairs and International Development

 Visits to France

-- 11 January: H.M.
-HRH Abdullah II, King of Jordan, and HM Queen Rania
+11 January: HRHAbdullah II, King of Jordan, and HMQueen Rania

 French-Jordanian economic relations have developed greatly since the privatization of the Kingdom’s economy.

-French is involved in various scientific and technical cooperation projects in key sectors of the Jordanian economy such as energy, water and tourism.
-Good governance, justice, administrative modernization, promotion of archaeological resources and culture are also among our priorities.
+France is involved in various scientific and technical cooperation projects in key sectors of the Jordanian economy such as energy, water and tourism.
+Good governance, justice, State modernization and promoting archaeological resources and culture are also among our priorities.

-The Amman branch of the IFPO (French Institute for the Near East) is conducting archaeological, historical and contemporary sociological research of scientific interest to France and Jordan.
+The Amman branch of Institut Français du Proche-Orient (French Institute for the Near East) is conducting archaeological, historical and contemporary sociological research which is of scientific interest to France and Jordan.
 The Institut français in Jordan (IFJ) is France’s cultural agency in the country.
 It promotes and spreads the French language and culture through French language courses and an ambitious cultural programme.
 It is also involved with Jordanian cultural stakeholders to promote joint projects.

-The French secondary school (lycée) in Amman, which was opened in September 2013, is a catalyst for increasing our educational, cultural and linguistic cooperation with Jordan.
+The French secondary school (lycée français) in Amman, which was opened in September 2013, is a catalyst for increasing our educational, cultural and linguistic cooperation with Jordan.